google/go-cloud/internal/docs/design.md

     -   For now, pass the required resources via test-specific flags.
     -   When changing or adding tests, please only record the tests that are changed/affected by passing the `-run` flag to `go test` with the name of the test(s).
-Re-recording all tests of a provider creates a lot of noise and a large diff that's difficult to review.
+Re-recording all tests of a driver creates a lot of noise and a large diff that's difficult to review.

 3. The test will save the network interactions for subsequent replays.